 Festival accessibility information at Sherborne Abbey:

 Please ask any one of the Festival team if you require assistance of any description – they will be more than happy to help.
+We always have a nominated first-aider at our events and will be pleased to assist you if you are feeling unwell.

 We hope you find our website useful to plan your visit to the Festival.
 Our site endeavours to conform to level A of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 1.0.
 If you need any help to make the website more accessible on your own browser, please see our useful Website accessibility guide.